 So, right now you are probably asking yourself how did I become a locksmith?
 The answer in short is, by accident.
 I was living alone in Brooklyn, and there was a break in in our neighborhood recently and it had me on edge.
 I asked around and found the most reliable locksmith company near me.
 They sent over to my apartment a really friendly technician who definitely changed my life.
 He did a walk through of my apartment to see if there were any areas that were leaving me and my apartment vulnerable and he recommended that I install a high security deadbolt on the front and back door of my apartment.
 He ran out to his car and brought out two new locks and did his thing installing my new locks on my doors.
 As he was working I remember thinking the whole time I wish I knew how to install a lock that so that I too can make someone else safer in their home.
 When he was done it felt as if my whole body had just relaxed and felt cozy in my apartment behind my newly locked doors.
 I was glad that I decided to take action and protect me and my apartment from a possible break in or home invasion.

 It got me thinking and I started to do research and calling local locksmith companies looking for anyone that would be willing to train me even though at the time I had no experience whatsoever.
 All of the local locksmith companies I called thought I was nuts and were not willing to train anyone as a locksmith and even more so, a woman as a locksmith in Brooklyn.
 (Did, I forget to mention that part?
 I am a female locksmith working in a “man’s world.”)
 Long story short, I was venting to Adam, the salesman at the local locksmith store and he felt bad for me and started to train me on a few things here and there.
-Everytime I would come by the locksmith shop Adam would teach me a new skill.
-It took me time but with Adam’s patience I was able to learn all the basics and even started talking like a professional locksmith.
-I learned the lingo and knew all about cylinders, cam locks, deadbolts, slam locks and what they all did.
-I was able to differentiate between a lever handle and a door knob, an aluminum door and wood door, when a lock can be picked and how to pick a lock and how to measure a backset.
+Every time I would come by the locksmith shop Adam would teach me a new skill.
+It took me time but with Adam’s patience, I was able to learn all the basics and even started talking like a professional locksmith.
+Fortunately, this isn’t the case anymore.
+Someone interested to learn a new skill can take online training from the comfort of their home, without having to wait for someone to take out time for them.
+Anyway, with Adam’s assistance, I learned the lingo and knew all about cylinders, cam locks, deadbolts, slam locks, and what they all did.
+I was able to differentiate between a lever handle and a door knob, an aluminum door, and a wood door, when a lock can be picked and how to pick a lock and how to measure a backset.

 It came time for me to gain some real world experience, so I went out and bought my own set of locksmith picking tools.
 Adam advised me to buy a toolbox with everything I would need to do any locksmith job in it (and make people feel safe).
 My friends were really supportive of my career choice and let me start out with some of their residential locks and once I got my confidence I even started to offer my neighbors my locksmith services as well.
 I was getting really good at figuring out what the points of access would be for an intruder and correcting the problem.
 In the beginning I was really slow but with time I was able to give fast service to anyone that asked.
 This is how I gained experience and started to love what I was doing.
 I was keeping people safe and helping people defend themselves.
 It was a great feeling.